Workload Management

 COBT Slot Times

-† Aircraft that are compliant with their booked slot time should be moved to the front of the queue
+When the Event plugin is being used to manage slot bookings, aircraft that are compliant with their booked slot time should be moved to the front of the queue.

 Coordination